The Art of Campaign Storytelling

 STEP 4 – Identify the ‘gap’ between the problem and the solution.
 Why haven’t you saved the world for your beneficiary yet?

-I know your immediate answer to this is: “we need money.”
+Your immediate answer to this is: “We need money.”

-However, crowdfunding is different from traditional forms of fundraising.
-Big galas or tournaments hosted by well-known organizations to raise huge amounts of money that support its programs can get away without explaining their needs in detail.
-The online donor is a different target altogether.
+However, crowdfunding is different from traditional fundraising.
+Big galas or tournaments hosted by well-known organizations to raise huge amounts of money to support their programs can be successful without explaining their needs in detail.
+The online supporter is a different target altogether.

-Again, you compete for your reader’s attention with the rest of the internet.
-Plus, if you are not a well-known, established organization, you must also convince this reader that you are legitimate.
+Again, you compete with the rest of the Internet for your reader’s attention.
+If you are not a well-known, established organization, you must also convince this reader that you are legitimate.

 If your answer to this question is: “We need funds to keep our programs running,” you are not emotionally connecting with your reader, nor are you providing assurance that their money is going to good use.
 Hard as we try, fraudulent campaigns do exist, and what you DON’T want is for your internet-savvy reader to doubt your credibility.